 So, here’s the plan: all you have to do is ask one of your friends or family members to hook you up with the login info for their Netflix account.
-Once you have that, create your own profile and start binge-watching for free.
-It’s not the easiest thing to pull off, but it can be done.
+Once you have that, create your profile and start binge-watching for free.
+It’s not the easiest thing to pull off, but you can do it.
 However, keep in mind that officially Netflix frowns on password sharing.
-Indeed, the service has recently been testing a new feature that alerts some users to create their own account if they’re not living with the primary account holder.
+Indeed, the service tested a feature earlier this year that alerts some users to create their own account if they’re not living with the primary account holder.

 Unfortunately, you can’t assign a different password to each profile, which means that the owner of the Netflix account will be able to see exactly what you have been watching.
-In case that includes movies or TV shows you’re not exactly proud of, you can delete your Netflix history for peace of mind — here’s how to do it.
+If it includes movies or TV shows you’re not exactly proud of, you can delete your Netflix history for peace of mind — here’s how to do it.

 Take advantage of free Netflix offers from carriers, ISPs…

 A few mobile carriers are offering free Netflix access to their customers.
 Yes, I know, this method of getting free Netflix technically isn’t free since you have to sign up for one of the carriers’ plans, but it’s a great option if you already plan on doing that.

-You can get Netflix for free on eligible plans from T-Mobile, which include Magenta and Magenta Max.
+You can get Netflix for free on eligible plans from T-Mobile, which includes Magenta and Magenta Max.
 Terms and conditions apply, though, with one of them being that you’ll need two or more lines on your account to get Netflix for free.
 The MVNO carrier USMobile also offers free Netflix for customers who sign up for three or more unlimited lines.